fddiferd/template-backend/README.md

-# FastAPI Application with GCP Deployment
+# Backend Template - FastAPI Application with GCP Deployment

 This repository contains a FastAPI application with automated infrastructure for deployment to Google Cloud Platform using Cloud Run, Artifact Registry, and Firebase integration.